1. Saigon Notre-Dame Basilica

 5. View from Bitexco Financial Tower

 Completed in 2010, the 68 storey Bitexco Financial Tower is currently Ho Chi Minh’s tallest skyscraper located in the heart of the city’s business and entertainment district.
-Designed by world-renowned American architect Carlos Zapata, the building design was inspired from Vietnam’s national flower – The Lotus which is a symbol of purity, commitment and optimism.
+Designed by world-renowned American architect Carlos Zapata, the building design was inspired by Vietnam’s national flower – The Lotus which is a symbol of purity, commitment and optimism.

 6. Experience Chu Chi Tunnel

-Located 40km away from Saigon, Chu Chi Tunnels are an extensive underground pathway made up of 250 km of tunnels and chambers below the city dugged by communist guerrilla troops, Viet Cong during the Vietnam War.
+Located 40km away from Saigon, Chu Chi Tunnels are an extensive underground pathway made up of 250 km of tunnels and chambers below the city dug by communist guerrilla troops, Viet Cong during the Vietnam War.